beorn7/histogram_experiments/README.md

 paper by Heinrich Hartmann and Theo Schlossnagle](https://arxiv.org/abs/2001.06561).
 Such an approach is conceptionally much simpler than a compressed “digest” approach, for which there is a huge body of research to study.
-In the context of Prometheus, certain conditions are different, see [my PromCon 2019 talk](https://promcon.io/2019-munich/talks/prometheus-histograms-past-present-and-future/) for an overview.
+A digest approach is probably not feasible for the Prometheus context.
+Even a “sparse histogram” approach has to cope with certain Prometheus properties, see [my PromCon 2019 talk](https://promcon.io/2019-munich/talks/prometheus-histograms-past-present-and-future/) for an overview.
+This repository is essentially a playground to study how such an approach could work for Prometheus.

 The experimental approach so far is broadly the following: